aolney/fable-jupyterlab-blockly-extension/README.md

 # fable-jupyterlab-blockly-extension

+**NOTE: This is the original JupyterLab extension implementing a Blockly palette for the Python language.
+It has been forked [here](https://github.com/aolney/jupyterlab-blockly-python-extension) in order to support multiple languages in parallel.
+The present repo is for legacy use and bug fixes only.**

-A [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) extension implementing a Blockly palette with [Fable](https://fable.io/) tooling.
+A [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) extension implementing a Blockly palette for the Python language using [Fable](https://fable.io/) tooling.

 The following query string parameters enable functionality: